rwf2/Rocket/site/guide/8-testing.md

 The tests can be run with `cargo test`.
 You can find the full source code to [this example on GitHub](@example/testing).

+## Asynchronous Testing

+You may have noticed the use of a "`blocking`" API in these examples, even though `Rocket` is an `async` web framework.
+In most situations, the `blocking` testing API is easier to use.
+Sometimes, you may need the more flexible `asynchronous` API: for example, a test of two routes that communicate directly over a channel.
+The blocking testing API is not capable of dispatching multiple simultaneous requests simultaneously, but the `asynchronous` testing API can.
+For more information, see the [`rocket::local::asynchronous`] module documentation and the asynchronous version of [the `testing` example]:

+[`rocket::local::asynchronous`]: @api/rocket/local/asynchronous/index.html
+[the `testing` example]: @example/testing/src/main.rs

 ## Codegen Debug

 It can be useful to inspect the code that Rocket's code generation is emitting,